abernard-kooth/ethical-ai/case-study/guide_overview.md

 1. **Reflect using the SUM Values** (Respect, Connect, Care, Protect) to provide a framework for ethical values and evaluate the ethical permissibility of the project
 2. **Act using the FAST Track Principles** (Fairness, Accountability, Sustainability, Transparency) to ensure the project is bias-mitigating, non-discriminatory, responsible, trustworthy and fair
 3. **Justify using the PBG Framework** (Pocess-Based Governance) to operationalize the SUM Values and FAST Track Principles, ensuring end-to-end transparency and accountability
+All building blocks should be considered through human-centred implementation protocols and practices.

 All definitions will be described within the context of the following AI project lifecycle:
 **Problem Formulation > Data Extraction and Aquisition > Data Preprocessing > Modelling, Testing and Validation > Deploy, Monitor and Reassess**